-Women who have been abused in childhood often experience distressing nightmares.
+Men who have been abused as boys often experience distressing nightmares.
 The nightmares can include:

 - Direct re-creation of the abuse.

 - Children being harmed or killed.

 - Scenes of death and violence.

 - Being chased or otherwise assaulted.

 - Being humiliated or put in a powerless position.